Improving IR-based Bug Localization with Semantics-Driven Query Reduction: Experiment

-For the time-wise split test set (Fig. \ref{fig:rq4_subjectwise_performance}b), IQLoc outperforms all techniques with a higher median value and a more compact interquartile range (IQR) for both MAP and MRR, suggesting lower variability in performance.
-While BLUiR also shows a compact IQR, its median value is lower.
-DNNLoc, despite being less variable, consistently performs poorly across all subject systems, reinforcing its less effectiveness.
+For the time-wise split test set (Fig. \ref{fig:rq4_timed_subjectwise_performance}), IQLoc outperforms all techniques with a higher median value and a more compact interquartile range (IQR) for MAP, MRR, and HIT@10, indicating lower variability.
+Although BLUiR exhibits a compact IQR, its median performance remains lower.
+BRTracer, BLIA, LRBL, LLmiRQ, and DNNLoc, despite showing low variability, consistently perform poorly across all subject systems, reinforcing their lower effectiveness.
 Overall, IQLoc demonstrates superior performance in localizing bugs across different subject systems with a higher median measure and a reduced variability in performance.